 Traffic signal operational approvals come in two forms:

-State traffic-roadway engineer (STRE)
+State traffic engineer (STE)

 Region traffic engineer (RTE)

-The STRE can approve any operation on state highways.
-The STRE has delegated some authority to the RTE.
-For more information on what design features require STRE or RTE approval, see the ODOT Traffic Manual.
+The STE can approve any operation on state highways.
+The STE has delegated some authority to the RTE.
+For more information on what design features require STE or RTE approval, see the ODOT Traffic Manual.
 The ODOT Traffic Manual also contains valuable information on many ODOT traffic policies, including the process for obtaining the necessary traffic signal operational approvals.
 The ODOT Traffic Signal Policy and Guidelines also contains information on signal operations and approvals.
 These two documents can be viewed online at the engineering manuals website.

 Region traffic is responsible for processing any necessary signal operational approvals: